 - A complete guide on how to set a realistic rate of progress for fat loss (and other fitness metrics).

-Running my stats through the calculator looks like:
+Running my stats through the calculator, for example, look like:

 Second: Calculate Your Protein Intake